SLeAsian/stock_capstone_project/index.md

 ### Baseline Model

 ##### Arima Model
-Arima model serves as a traditional autoregressive integrated moving average regression model.
+Arima model serves as a traditional regression prediction.
 These types of regression were typically used in the stock market prediction, serving as a perfect baseline in our prediction task.

 ##### Fully Connected Network
 Fully connected network serves as a baseline from a neural network standpoint.
 Its maturity since its initial creation allow for a decent comparison of how much better a GCN can perform.